SamirMoustafa/Machine-Learning-Implementation/README.md

 - Scipy

 ## Data-set
-Every algorithm use different random data-set that generate from Numpy.
+Every algorithm use different dataset that's generated from Numpy or loaded from CSV file.

 ## Research
 Please use this bibtex if you want to cite this repository in your publications:
 ```
-@misc{embedding_world,
+@misc{Machine Learning,
     author = {Samir Moustafa},
     title = {Machine Learning Implementation from Scratch},
     year = {2019},